 Day 1Arrive in Warsaw, Poland

-Check into your hotel.
-The rest of the day is free.
-Later, meet your Tour Director and fellow travelers.
+Witamy—welcome to Poland’s vibrant capital city!
+Check into your hotel, then the rest of the day is free.
+Tonight, meet your Tour Director and fellow travelers.

 Your vacation ends with breakfast this morning.
 (Breakfast)

 Learn more about booking an air-inclusive vacation - the reasons why include, you'll receive free airport transfer on published dates and your air will be coordinated with your vacation.

 AIRPORT TRANSFER TIMES

 Details about airport transfer times, prices and what's included with your vacation.